Fl1s/LogParser/README.md

-Here's the documentation draft for your application in English:

----

 # LogParser

 **LogParser** is a Java-based console utility designed for parsing and analyzing log files.
 The program allows you to extract and filter log data based on various criteria, such as users, IP addresses, dates, and events.